gskaggs/blog/posts/dissection.md

 I knew then, and I know now, that so long as I live I will never forget the burning putrid smell of a man’s skull being sawed off.
 Nor will I forget the image of my roommate using chisel and hammer to pry at the dead man’s cranium.

-However, I sincerely pray that I always remember the feeling of a man’s brain in my hands.
+However, I sincerely pray that I always remember the delicate feeling of a man’s brain in my hands.
 Smaller and heavier than I expected, it was a wet wrinkly mass, a four pound miracle of neurons and glia.
 It was a man’s life.
 And it was in my hands.

 At one time it contained 87 years of memories and experiences.
 Among its halls walked pain and pleasure, surprise and delight, sorrow and horror.